Presidency of Gerald Ford: 1976 presidential election

 Eleven major contenders competed in the 1976 Democratic primaries.
 At the start of the primaries, former Governor Jimmy Carter of Georgia was little-known nationally, but he rocketed to prominence with a victory in the Iowa caucus and the New Hampshire primary.
 A born again Christian, Carter emphasized his personal morality and his status as a Washington outsider.
 Carter won the presidential nomination on the first ballot of the 1976 Democratic National Convention, and selected liberal Senator Walter Mondale of Minnesota as his running mate.
 Carter began the race with a huge lead in the polls, but committed a major gaffe by giving an interview to Playboy in which he stated that "I've committed adultery in my heart several times."
 Ford made his own gaffe during a televised debate, stating that "there is no Soviet domination of Eastern Europe."
 In an interview years later, Ford said he had intended to imply that the Soviets would never crush the spirits of eastern Europeans seeking independence.
 However, the phrasing was so awkward that questioner Max Frankel was visibly incredulous at the response.
 As a result of this blunder, Ford's surge stalled and Carter was able to maintain a slight lead in the polls.

 In the end, Carter won the election, receiving 50.1% of the popular vote and 297 electoral votes compared with 48.0% of the popular vote and 240 electoral votes for Ford.
 Ford dominated in the West and performed well in New England, but Carter carried much of the South and won Ohio, Pennsylvania, and New York.
 Though Ford lost, in the three months between the Republican National Convention and the election he had managed to close what polls had shown as a 33-point Carter lead to a 2-point margin.

+Elections during the Ford presidency

 Historical reputation

-Polls of historians and political scientists have generally ranked Ford as a below-average to average president.
+Polls of historians and political scientists have generally ranked Ford as a below-average president.
 A 2018 poll of the American Political Science Association's Presidents and Executive Politics section ranked Ford as the 25th best president.
 A 2017 C-SPAN poll of historians also ranked Ford as the 25th best president.
 Historian John Robert Greene writes that "Ford had difficulty navigating a demanding political environment."
 He also notes, however, that "Americans, by and large, believed that Gerald Ford was an innately decent and good man and that he would (and did) bring honor to the White House.
 Although this sentiment proved too little to bring Ford to victory in 1976, it is an assessment that most Americans and scholars still find valid in the years after his presidency."